 There are fifteen members of the ALS Board of Directors:

-- twelve Directors have voting power and are elected by Company Members (four Directors from each Zone)
+- twelve Directors have voting power and are elected by Company Members (four Directors from each Region)

 - two Honorary Directors have no voting power and are non-elected positions